rodmendoza2404/web103week2/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+Conecting the database into my already existing app

 ## License

-Copyright [yyyy] [name of copyright owner]
+Copyright [2025] [Rodrigo Mendoza]

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at